Pica (compulsive eating of non-food items) in Dogs

 • Consumption of nonfood items because of an appealing smell or taste (e.g. coprophagia)

-• Occasional unintentional swallowing of toys or other household objects
+• Occasional unintentional swallowing of toys or other household objects.

-Associated Symptoms
+Associated symptoms

-• Yelping, attempting to bite or whining when the abdomen is touched or pressed.
 Note: Dogs presenting with abdominal pain should be taken to an emergency veterinary hospital immediately.